Page saved! You can go back to this later in your Diabetes and Me Close

 If you are insulin resistant and are taking insulin you need higher doses of insulin for the same amount of carbohydrate.

-1 unit to 10g carbs = higher sensitivity
+• 1 insulin unit to 10g carbs = higher sensitivity

-1 unit to 5g carbs = (insulin resistant) lower sensitivity
+• 1 insulin unit to 5g carbs = (insulin resistant) lower sensitivity

 Causes of insulin resistance

-Insulin resistance is more likely if you have too much fat stored in and around your liver and pancreas.
-It is linked to living with overweight or obesity, but insulin resistance can affect some people of a healthy weight or BMI.
+You are more likely to have insulin resistance if you have too much fat stored in and around your liver and pancreas, and high blood fats such as high triglycerides, or cholesterol.
+Insulin resistance is linked to living with overweight or obesity, but it can affect some people of a healthy weight or BMI.

 The exact cause of insulin resistance isn’t fully understood and may be different from person to person.

-How your body makes or uses or responds to insulin can change over time.
-It can be affected by everything from hormones during pregnancy or puberty to the type and amount of exercise you do.
+How your body makes, uses or responds to insulin can change over time.
+It can be affected by hormones to the type and amount of exercise you do.

 If you have diabetes and notice that your blood sugar levels or HbA1c are increasing this may indicate insulin is not working effectively.